SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-sharepoint.md

 ## Enterprise Content Management
 <a name="bmECM"> </a>

-In SharePoint 2013, you can now use .NET client, Silverlight, Windows Phone, and JavaScript APIs, in addition to the newly expanded set of .NET server managed APIs, to customize Enterprise Content Management (ECM) experiences and behavior.
+In SharePoint, you can now use .NET client, Silverlight, Windows Phone, and JavaScript APIs, in addition to the newly expanded set of .NET server managed APIs, to customize Enterprise Content Management (ECM) experiences and behavior.